jamktiko/Stellar-Stables/Documentation/project_plan_template.md

 ## Plan of action

-\<This chapter includes project tools.
-E.g., Scrum, OMT++, Prototyping, etc.
 The project intends to use Scrum and Agile methods, with 2 week sprints, etc.

-### Project Start

-### Project Implementation

-### Project Testing

-### Project Ending

-## Project Resources

 ### Project Organization

-\<The people included in the project and their main responsibilities.
-How is the project organized and what kind of groups are created?
-Also find out the roles and activities of the guidance and the client as well as other participants in the project.>

 | Name               | Roles                                            | Contact                  |
 | --------------     | -----------------------                          | -----------------------  |